Safety Showers for Production Sites

 The more basic eye showers will work very well but the water ultimately ends up on the floor.
 Depending on the work place in question this may create a mess, damage equipment and generally disrupt work.
-No one really wants to be the person that does this particularly when alarms may sound drawing the attention of all colleagues.
-This barrier again should not be underestimated it may cause workers to try and clean off minor spills in a normal sink.
+No one really wants to be the person that does this, particularly when alarms may sound drawing the attention of all colleagues.
+This barrier again should not be underestimated as it may cause workers to try and clean off minor spills in a normal sink.

 Fitting eye baths with a catchment basin or, if possible, installing a drain under the shower can reduce this barrier to usage.

-Any good health can safety procedure will state clearly that all showers and eye baths must be accessible and clear from clutter at all times.
-In the eyes of managers and health and safety professionals emergency showers are seen as vital first aid kit.
+Any good health and safety procedure will state clearly that all showers and eye baths must be accessible and clear from clutter at all times.
+In the eyes of managers and health and safety professionals, emergency showers are seen as vital first aid kit.
 The thought that someone might endanger themselves and their colleagues by placing obstructions in the way of such vital equipment might not even occur.
 Why would anyone do this?

 The space under a shower, particularly a tank shower, can very easily become a "useful" storage area.
 In outside settings the tank shower even has a roof to protect equipment from the rain.
-If the perception of the showers usefulness has dropped in the minds of workers then this can and does happen.
+If the perception of the showers' usefulness has dropped in the minds of workers then this can and does happen.
 Showers can become cluttered and inaccessible.
 Clearly this can have disastrous consequences when the shower is need.

 A simple but effective solution to this problem is platform actuation of showers.
-If pressure on the floor of the shower activates it, along with alarms going off it will never be used as a storage area.
+If pressure on the floor of the shower activates it, along with alarms going off, it will never be used as a storage area.